https://github.com/milkypostman/melpa.git

 To have a stable version generated for your package simply tag the repository

-using a naming compatible with version-to-list
+using a naming compatible with version-to-list, optionally prefixed with v,

-.
+v. or v-.
 The repo state of this tag will be used to generate the stable

 package.